Heart versus head. When it comes to choosing where to live overseas, both have to play an important part.

 3. Because the health care is second to none

-Here in France, that’s literally true.
-The health care system here is ranked the best in the world by the WHO.
+Here in France, that’s literally the case.
+The health care system here is ranked the best in the world by WHO.
 Before I moved here, I knew I planned to have a baby soon, and I wanted to live somewhere I knew the health care would be unquestionably good.
-Western Europe has some of the best health care in the world, and Central Europe’s is generally ranked on par with the United States (which ranks far below the rest of Europe at 37th place).
+Western Europe has some of the best health care in the world, and Central Europe’s is generally ranked on par with North America (the States ranks far below the rest of Europe at 37th place… and Canada isn’t doing much better at 30th position).

 4. To learn and speak other languages